 Our emphasis in Year 7 is on the transition to secondary school with a focus on developing significant relationships with peers and teachers.

 In any given year, our Year 7 students will be drawn from over 50 different primary schools.
-To assist in the transition to a new environment, the Year 7s have their lockers and a majority of their classes in a purpose built learning centre – The Lyceum.
+To assist in the transition to a new environment, the Year 7s have their lockers and majority of their classes in the Level 3 purpose-built classrooms.
 In this space we have four houses of 52 students (two classes together).

-Year 7s have their three major subjects in the Lyceum, each for 9 periods a fortnight:
+Year 7s have their three major subjects on Level 3 including the following subjects:

-- Social World – with a focus on English, History and ICT, taken for nine periods a cycle.
+- Social World – with a focus on English, History and Geography

-- Physical World – with a focus on Science, Health and Geography.
-This is also taken for nine periods a cycle.
+- Physical World – with a focus on Science and Health

-Further to this, teachers allocate students to table groups in the Lyceum.
+Further to this, teachers allocate students to table groups in Level 3.
 These table groups are different between the subjects and change regularly throughout the year.
-This encourages girls to work collaboratively and develop strong relationships with all of their house mates throughout the year.
+This encourages students to work collaboratively and develop strong relationships with all of their house mates throughout the year.

-Students also have Wellbeing classes, introduced in 2016, where a core teacher takes an extra class to facilitate lessons that include positive psychology, growth mindset and resilience strategies.
+Students also have Wellbeing classes where a core teacher takes an extra class to facilitate lessons that include positive psychology, growth mindset and resilience strategies.
 Initially, students and teachers use this time to discuss issues relating to their transition from primary school to secondary school.
-In addition to this, Year Ten Peer Support Leaders, who have received extensive training and undergone a selection process, conduct 8 transition to high school sessions with each Wellbeing class in small groups.
 Throughout the year, students also learn emotional literacy, mindfulness, gratitude and empathy.
-Drama performances and presenters supplement the core program, and Year Seven assemblies are often held during this time to further assist students to flourish at Melbourne Girls’ College.
+Drama performances and presenters supplement the core program, and Year Seven assemblies are held during this time to celebrate student achievement and provide opportunity for student leadership.